 So, how can leaders leverage new technology appropriately to build up their operational resilience and effectively manage an increasingly remote and mobile workforce?
 Here are five game-changing ways you can create a successful new world workplace built on the right technology:

-- Evaluate current systems.
 Before investing in digital solutions, it’s essential to review existing systems.
 Start by understanding the digital literacy of the workforce, their response to current tools available, the gaps in the workflow, and the capacity for existing resources to be used more efficiently or in addressing a different issue.

-- Connect offline and online communications.
 The flipside of increased flexibility in the new world workforce is increased physical distancing from the rest of the workforce.
 Social connectivity is critical for moving forward.
 Leaders must explore tools that bring online and offline communications together, allowing employees to stay connected.
 A Deloitte paper on digital workplaces found that online social networks internally help boost productivity by 7% and employee satisfaction by 20%.

-- Focus on the employee experience.
 Everyone engages with technology differently, with varying levels of comfort.
 Leaders should consider investing in tools that allow a degree of personalisation and customisation so that their people can optimise their own workflow.

-- Invest in ongoing training.
 Giving people tools that they are not familiar with means lost efficiency.
 Proper training and development need to be designed around someone’s digital literacy to ensure they can benefit from the tools provided, as well as keep up with ongoing improvements or adjustments with ease.

-- Choose technology that grows with you.
 Investing in the right tools can be costly, so it’s crucial to optimise the spending by ensuring tools are adaptable and agile.
 Leaders should choose the right-fit by first addressing the underlying principle of enabling the human element.
 Solutions aimed to provide employees with the right information at the right time are less likely to be outpaced by innovation given a sharper focus on the capabilities of people.

 Essentially, the traditional work environment has profoundly changed and there is no going back.
 The right-fit technology is a key part of building operational resilience and being ready for ongoing change.
 When done right, investing in the right technology will close the gap between the way we’re used to working and the new normal we must embrace.